-There are a lot of companies that deliver videos for everybody.
-When they start an explainer video production project they don’t focus on anyone in particular thinking that this will increase their reach and help them sell their products or services.
+There are a lot of companies that deliver videos to everybody.
+When they start an explainer video production project they don’t focus on anyone in particular, thinking that this will increase their reach and help them sell their products or services.

 Needless to say, this is a completely wrong way of doing things.

-Professional video explainer should help you create a contact with your audience.
+Professional video explainers should help you create contact with your audience.

 If you have poor targeting, everything will be for naught.

-Script represent the core of your video.
-Without a script, the explainer video production and ultimately the end result is almost guaranteed to tank.
+Script represents the core of your video.
+Without a script, the explainer video production and ultimately the end results are almost guaranteed to tank.

 Even though visuals and sound effects are very important for conversion, without a proper explainer video script you won’t be able to achieve the necessary results.